All Episodes

 No, I'm serious about this.

-At some point, uh, you know, people have been bending over backwards to understand her and give her the benefit of the doubt.
+At some point, you know, people have been bending over backwards to understand her and give her the benefit of the doubt.

-I'm sure you've got some of these non-factor little liberal radio shows out there thinking they're responsible for the crowd down there, and they're probably they can't wait to go down and broadcast live from the place, you know, to extract their pound of flesh and make it look like they're the ones responsible for this.
+And they're probably, they can't wait to go down and broadcast live from the place, you know, to extract their pound of flesh and make it look like they're the ones responsible for this.

 It's just a joke.

-Jack and uh in Jim Thorpe, Pennsylvania.
+Jack in Jim Thorpe, Pennsylvania.

 Welcome to the program.